Payer Contracting for Providers: A Winning Guide

 Timing is everything in payer negotiations.
 Don’t wait for a contract to be on the verge of expiring to start thinking about renewal.
 Instead, be proactive.
 Keep a close eye on your contract deadlines and begin your preparation months in advance.
 Use this time to compare reimbursement rates and benefits from different payers in your market.
 This process helps you identify which payers are under-reimbursing you and gives you the leverage to ask for better terms.
 Approaching negotiations with a well-researched understanding of the market landscape shows payers that you’ve done your homework and are serious about securing a fair partnership.

-Build Strong Relationships with Payer Reps
+Cultivate Strong Relationships with Payer Reps

 Never underestimate the power of a good professional relationship.
 Building a strong, positive connection with your payer representatives can make the entire negotiation process smoother and more collaborative.
 When payers see you as a partner rather than an adversary, they are often more willing to listen to your needs and work toward a mutually beneficial agreement.
 Many practices choose to work with provider credentialing and contracting experts who have already established these important relationships.
 These experts can often achieve better results and save your practice valuable time, allowing you to focus on what you do best: caring for your patients.